nastazya/Wallmart_Sales_Prediction/README.md

-# Prediction of Wallmart Weather-Affected Sales
+# Prediction of Walmart Weather-Affected Sales

 Using the weather and Walmart sales datasets we will predict the sales of selected items in different Walmart stores for specific dates.